framejs/framejs/readme.md

 customElements.define('hello-world', HelloWorld);
 ```

-> You should not set `<style>` in the template if you are using vdom like [renderer-preact](https://github.com/framejs/framejs/blob/master/packages/renderer-preact/src/index.ts)
+> You should not set `<style>` in the template if you are using VDOM like [renderer-preact](https://github.com/framejs/framejs/blob/master/packages/renderer-preact/src/index.ts)

 ### Example: Custom element without shadow dom
 ```js